krakend/krakend-documentation/design/_index.md

 ### The `proxy` package

 The `proxy` package is where most of the KrakenD components and features are.
-It defines two necessary interfaces, designed to be stacked:
+It defines two necessary interfaces designed to be stacked:

 * *Proxy* is a function that converts a given context and request into a response.
 * *Middleware* is a function that accepts one or more proxies and returns a single proxy wrapping them.

 This layer transforms the request received from the outer layer (router) into a single or several requests to your backend services, processes the responses, and returns a single response.

 Middlewares generate chained custom proxies depending on the workflow defined in the configuration until each possible branch ends in a transport-related proxy.
-All of these generated proxies can transform the input or even clone it several times and pass it to the next element in the chain.
-Finally, they can also modify the received response or responses, adding all kinds of features to the generated pipe.
+These generated proxies can transform the input or clone it several times and pass it to the next element in the chain.
+Finally, they can modify the received response or responses, adding all kinds of features to the generated pipe.

 The Lura Project provides a default implementation of the proxy stack factory.